 In normal cooling mode, if the compressor’s not cooled off, it can get above 130 degrees Fahrenheit.
 Once it hits around 110 or 120, it will just shut off.
 The fan will quit, and the compressor will overheat, and everything will shut down.

-What would you say is something that homeowners can do to limit problems before they happen?
+What is something that homeowners can do to limit problems before they happen?

 - Unplug your power, and clean your outdoor coil.
 Those things are like giant vacuum cleaners.
 If you mow the grass while it’s running, or if there’s a lot of dirt near it, or if you have dogs that like to hang out by it—which they do—it will get so covered in dirt and grass and hair that it won’t pull the air through like it’s supposed to, and cool off the compressor, resulting in the compressor overheating.